-My Grandma Junie always makes the most amazing lemon pound cake for special occasions and holidays we spend together.
 Some of my favorite memories growing up involved staying at her house and eating a slice of pound cake for breakfast.
-This cake is the definition of comfort food for our family and since my grandparents are coming to town tomorrow for Christmas, I figure this is the perfect time to share the recipe.
+This cake is the definition of comfort food for our family and since my grandparents are coming to town tomorrow for Christmas, I figure this is the perfect time to share this lemon sour cream pound cake recipe.

 Piper was only a week old last Christmas but this year I’m introducing her to all our fun family traditions including this lemon sour cream pound cake!
 I put my own twist on it by using Lewis Road Creamery Butter from New Zealand.
 Using milk sourced from Grass-Fed cows, this traditionally churned artisan cultured butter completely elevates any recipe.
 It has officially hit shelves at Central Market locations in Houston, Dallas and Austin.

 I firmly believe the quality of the ingredients will determine how something tastes in the end.
 This butter is no exception.
 It’s made with the best ingredients and you can tell in the flavor.
 I cannot wait to add a pat of it to a warm biscuit Christmas morning.
 I know it’s going to be so, so good!
 But I digress.
 Back to the best lemon pound cake ever.
 The lemon sour cream pound cake recipe isn’t overcomplicated and but you definitely want to be patient with adding the glaze at the end.
 You want to wait until it’s cooled so it doesn’t melt off the cake.

 1 cup shortening

 3 cups sugar

 2 tsp lemon extract

 1 tsp vanilla extract